Bob Davies: Professional career

 After the war, he joined the Rochester Royals and played with them through the 1954–55 season.
 Davies helped lead the Royals to an NBL title in 1946, and was named MVP of the NBL for the 1946–47 season.
 Davies was named to the NBA All-NBA First-Team four straight years, from 1949 through 1952, and he led the NBA in assists with 321 in 1948–49.
 In his 10 NBL/NBA seasons, Davis scored 7,770 points, averaging 13.7 a game, and had 2,250 assists.
 He added 904 points and 182 assists in 67 playoff games.
 He was one of the ten players named to the NBA 25th Anniversary Team in 1971.

 Coaching career

 Davies coached Seton Hall in 1946–47, while playing with the Royals, and compiled a 24–3 record.
 After retiring as a player, he coached Gettysburg College for two seasons, winning 28 games while losing 19.

 Legacy

 The No. 11 jersey worn by Davies during his playing days with the Rochester Royals was retired by the team.
 The Sacramento Kings, the present holders of the franchise, continue the honor.
-In 2024, Davies's family gave permission for Domantas Sabonis to un-retire the number and change to No. 11 in honor of his father, Arvydas Sabonis, who played for the Portland Trail Blazers.
+In 2024, Davies's family gave permission for Domantas Sabonis to un-retire the number so Sabonis could wear it in honor of his father, Arvydas Sabonis, who played for the Portland Trail Blazers.

 After retiring from basketball, Davies was a salesman for the Converse Shoe Company.